couchbaselabs/docs-ng/content/couchbase-manual-1.8/getting-started.markdown

 Once the installation process has been completed, you will be prompted with the completion screen.
 This indicates that the installation has been completed and your Couchbase Server is ready to be setup and configured.
-When you click **Unhandled:** `[:unknown-tag :guibutton]`, the installer will quit and automatically open a web browser with the Couchbase Server setup window.
+When you click `Finish`, the installer will quit and automatically open a web browser with the Couchbase Server setup window.

 ![](images/win-install-5.png)